 Entry: Adults gold coin donation, children free of charge.
 Pre-booking for this exhibition is not required.

-This exhibition is a joint project between the National Trust (NSW) and the National Parks and Wildlife Service supported by the Western Crossings Trust and Lithgow City Council.
+This exhibition is a joint project between the National Trust (NSW) and the National Parks and Wildlife Service supported by the Western Crossings Trust, the Hartley District Progress Association and the Mt Victoria Historical Society.